dotnet/android-samples/android_l/ActivitySceneTransitionBasic/README.md

 Build Requirements
 ------------------
-This sample requires Xamarin.Android 4.17 or later and an Android L or later device.
+This sample requires Xamarin.Android 4.20 or later and an Android Lollipop or later device.

 Author
 ------